WMGM-FM (New York City)

-WMGM-FM was a radio station in New York City, broadcasting at 100.3 MHz.
+WMGM-FM was a radio station in New York City, broadcasting on 100.3 MHz.
 It was owned by Loew's, Inc., a subsidiary of the Metro-Goldwyn-Mayer film studio alongside radio station WMGM, which was previously WHN.
 One of New York's earliest FM outlets, WMGM-FM broadcast from 1942 to 1955.

 History

 In May 1940, the Federal Communications Commission (FCC) announced the establishment, effective January 1, 1941, of an FM radio band operating on 40 channels spanning 42–50 MHz.
 The first fifteen commercial FM station construction permits were issued on October 31, 1940, including four to New York City applicants.
-The Marcus Lowe Booking Agency was authorized for a station at 46.3 MHz, which debuted on June 1, 1942 as the fourth FM broadcaster in New York City, with the call sign W63NY.
-As with all of the first commercial FM call signs, the designation represented its frequency on the FM band of the time, at 46.3 megahertz, and the location (New York City area).
+The Marcus Lowe Booking Agency was authorized for a station at 46.3 MHz, which debuted on June 1, 1942, as the fourth FM broadcaster in New York City, with the call sign W63NY.
+The original call sign policy for commercial FM stations included an initial "W" for stations located east of the Mississippi River, followed by the last two digits of a station's frequency assignment, "63" in this case, and closing with a one or two character regional identifier, which for New York City-area stations was "NY".

 The transmitter was located in Palisades Park in New Jersey, opposite Grant's Tomb, and the station broadcast seven hours a day of programs, mixing recorded classical and semi-classical music with AM station WHN's baseball coverage and occasional musical programs from the WHN studios.
-Effective November 1, 1943, the FCC modified its policy for FM call letters, and the call sign was changed WHNF, reflecting its co-ownership with WHN.
+Effective November 1, 1943, the FCC modified its policy for FM callsigns, and the call sign was changed to WHNF, reflecting its co-ownership with WHN.